cloudfoundry/docs-dev-guide/installcf/cf.html.md

 title: cf Command Line Interface
 ---

 cf is Cloud Foundry's command line interface.
 You can use cf to deploy and manage applications running on most Cloud Foundry based environments.
 This page documents cf v5.
 For information about cf v6, see [Getting Started with cf v6](go-cli.html).

 ## <a id='commands'></a>Commands by Functional Category ##

 This table below lists all cf commands.
-Click a command in the table below information about command options and functionality.
+Click a command in the table below for information about the command options and functionality.
 For options that apply to all cf commands, see [Command Usage and Qualifiers](#usage).

 |   |  | |
 | :-------- | :---------- |:---------- |